Kevin McGoldrick

-Kevin McGoldrick (born 12 May 1972) is a Scottish retired football manager and coach, who is currently manager of Kirkintilloch Rob Roy.
+Kevin McGoldrick (born 12 May 1972) is a Scottish football coach and former player who is Head of Football Operations at Kirkintilloch Rob Roy.
+As a player, he played as a left winger in the Scottish League for Queen's Park, East Stirlingshire and Morton.

+Playing career

 As a player, he made over 110 appearances as a left winger in the Scottish League for Queen's Park and also played for East Stirlingshire and Morton.
 He was capped by Scotland at U16 level and was a part of the squad which reached the final of the 1989 U16 World Championship.

+Coaching career

 After his retirement as a player, McGoldrick entered coaching and held youth roles with Queen's Park, Stenhousemuir, the Scottish Football Association and in China on behalf of Manchester City.
 He was assistant manager at Stenhousemuir in two spells and took joint-caretaker charge of the team in 2010.
 He also served East Fife as assistant manager.
 McGoldrick later managed Kilsyth Rangers and Kirkintilloch Rob Roy.
+He moved into the role of Head of Football Operations at the latter club in October 2023.

 Personal life

-McGoldrick is the uncle of footballer Salim Kouider-Aissa.
+McGoldrick is the uncle of footballer Salim Kouider-Aïssa.
 He has worked as a taxi driver and in a tannery.